deepinsight/insightface/recognition/arcface_paddle/README_en.md

 * [3.
 End-to-end inference using PaddlePaddle](./system/README_en.md)

+Note: Many thanks to [GuoQuanhao](https://github.com/GuoQuanhao) for the reproduction of the [Arcface basline using PaddlePaddle](https://github.com/GuoQuanhao/arcface-Paddle).

 For face detection task, on WiderFace dataset, the following table shows mAP, speed and time cost for BlazeFace.